wendellclive/nginx-letsencrypt-docker-base/README.md

 Certbot is able to modify simple nginx configurations to serve HTTPS instead of HTTP.
 For complex configurations you'll need to replace the configuration manually.
 The script `/etc/nginx/certbot-hook.sh` is run after a certificate is installed or renewed.

+## Persistent volume

+You should create a docker volume for `/etc/letsencrypt`.
+That directory contains the retrieved certificates.
+The rate limit of letsencrypt only allows you to get a duplicate of the certificate up to 5 times a week.
+Without the volume it creates a new certificate each time that the container is rebuild.

 ## Running the Container
 You can run the container using the following command: